Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

   Enter the journal range to be exported.

 - *Date from*
-Enter a start date for the bookings to be exported.
+Enter a start date for the postings to be exported.

 - *Date to*
-Enter an end date for the bookings to be exported.
+Enter an end date for the postings to be exported.

 - *File suffix*
 Enter a file suffix, if applicable.
 Only numbers can be used.